Oxford: Cycling

-Among British cities, Oxford has the second highest percentage of people cycling to work.
+Among cities in England and Wales, Oxford has the second highest percentage of people cycling to work.

 Rail

 Oxford railway station is half a mile (about 1 km) west of the city centre.
-The station is served by CrossCountry services to Bournemouth and Manchester Piccadilly; Great Western Railway (who manage the station) services to London Paddington, Banbury and Hereford; and Chiltern Railways services to London Marylebone.
+The station is served by trains from three train operating companies.
+Great Western Railway (GWR) manage the station and run direct services to London Paddington and Worcester, Malvern and Hereford.
+CrossCountry trains call at Oxford on their Bournemouth—Manchester route via Southampton, Reading and Birmingham.
+Chiltern Railways operates a service to London Marylebone and will operate the East West Rail trains to Milton Keynes when these start running in 2025.

 Oxford has had three main railway stations.
 The first was opened at Grandpont in 1844, but this was a terminus, inconvenient for routes to the north; it was replaced by the present station on Park End Street in 1852 with the opening of the Birmingham route.
 Another terminus, at Rewley Road, was opened in 1851 to serve the Bletchley route; this station closed in 1951.
 There have also been a number of local railway stations, all of which are now closed.
 A fourth station, Oxford Parkway, is just outside the city, at the park and ride site near Kidlington.
 The present railway station opened in 1852.

 Oxford is the junction for a short branch line to Bicester, a remnant of the former Varsity line to Cambridge.
 This Oxford–Bicester line was upgraded to 100 mph running during an 18-month closure in 2014/2015 – and is scheduled to be extended to form the planned East West Rail line to Milton Keynes.
 East West Rail is proposed to continue through Bletchley (for Milton Keynes Central) to Bedford, Cambridge, and ultimately Ipswich and Norwich, thus providing alternative route to East Anglia without needing to travel via, and connect between, the London mainline terminals.